There’s an emotional aspect to customer feedback.

 Trustpilot, a website dedicated to online reviews, conducted a study to find out why people feel the need to speak publicly about their purchasing experiences.
 The one primary differentiator that beat out personal expression, ego, and a sense of community, was emotional appeal.

 What is emotional appeal and why does it matter?

 Whether good or bad, consumers are much more likely to leave a review when their experience with a business strikes an emotional chord.
 If the consumer has a negative experience, particularly if they feel mistreated or dismissed, they are very likely to comment on it.
 Similarly, an exceptionally good experience will lead them to speak up.

 But what, if anything, do consumers hope to gain from leaving feedback?

 Customer feedback and expectations

 While fewer people left negative reviews, a whopping 23% did so out of vengeance.
 As far as emotions go, that is a pretty strong one.
-So what exactly do these people expect to gain from venting their frustrations online?
+So, what exactly do these customers expect to gain from venting their frustrations online?

 70% of consumers who leave negative reviews expect a response, but only 38% of them receive one.
-Many companies are missing a huge opportunity to reduce negative customer feedback and increase their star ratings by not responding to bad reviews.
+Many companies are missing a huge opportunity to reduce negative customer feedback, and increase their star ratings and customer satisfaction scores, simply because they don’t bother to respond to bad reviews.

-While there are many effective ways to deal with negative customer comments, the most current data we have tells us that timing is everything.
-Pay attention to what your customers are saying and respond to negative feedback as quickly as possible.
-It often helps to employ an automated system that will alert you to poor ratings as soon as they occur.
+While there are many effective ways to deal with negative customer comments, our experience tells us that timing is everything.
+Pay attention to what your customers are saying and respond to negative (and neutral) feedback as quickly as possible.

-- CSAT scores, the standard measure of customer satisfaction, is a relevant predictor of future success
+• CSAT scores are a relevant predictor of future success